mdsol/mauth-client-python/README.md

 #### FastAPI applications

-You will need to create an application instance and initialize it with FastAPIAuthenticator.
+You will need to create an application instance and initialize it with `FastAPIAuthenticator`.
 To specify routes that need to be authenticated use the `requires_authentication` dependency.

 ```python